Here’s a fun fact for you, did you know that 31st January is celebrated as “National hot chocolate day”?

-Heat milk any further and you run the risk of scalding milk, after which it might develop a skin on top that will not dissolve but separate into chunks when you whisk it and you will see it floating around in your finished hot chocolate.
+Microwave milk any further, and you run the risk of scalding milk, after which it might develop a skin on top that will not dissolve but separate into chunks when you whisk it, and you will see it floating around in your finished hot chocolate.

 How do I know if I’ve overheated the milk?